BismaBendesa/task-management-java/README.md

 - Java

 I am newbie programmer.
 First project using java.
 I created a simple task management with the pomodoro feature to support your productivity.
-You can freely use this app if you can find this app is useful for you.
+You can freely use this app if you find this app is useful for you.
 Do not hesitate to contact if you have some feedback.
 Thank you~